devops-actions/load-available-actions/README.md

 # load-available-actions
-Load all actions stored in the current organization, by calling the REST API with a Personal Access Token and find the `action.yml` or `action.yaml` file in the root of all repositories in the user account or organization.
+Load all actions stored in the current organization, by calling the REST API with an  Access Token and find the `action.yml` or `action.yaml` file in the root of all repositories in the user account or organization.

 The output is stored with the name `actions`, which can be retrieved in another action with `${{ steps.<step id>.outputs.actions }}`.